cestella/cestella.github.io/_posts/2014-05-07-senate-speech-investigation.markdown

 better allows a human to ask questions of it.

-So, to that end, let's take senatorial speeches and press releases, learn natural groupings based on their content and see if there are topics that are inherrently discussed more by members of one party versus another.
+So, to that end, let's take senatorial speeches and press releases, learn natural groupings based on their content and see if there are topics that are inherently discussed more by members of one party versus another.

 The Data
 ---